 Staying Comfortable vs Saving Money

-Keeping your thermostat set around 68 degrees when you’re home during the day or evenings is an ideal solution for your overall comfort.
+Keeping your thermostat set around 68 degrees when you’re home during the day or evening is an ideal solution for your overall comfort.
 However, there is no need to continue heating your home or office at that temperature when no one is there.
-The EPA and other organizations estimate that lowering the temperature 1 degree results in energy savings of anywhere between 1 and 3 percent.
-Lowering your thermostat by 10 degrees for eight hours at a day can potentially reduce your monthly energy costs by as much as 10 to 15 percent.
+The EPA and other organizations estimate that lowering the temperature 1-degree results in energy savings of anywhere between 1 and 3 percent.
+Lowering your thermostat by 10 degrees for eight hours a day can potentially reduce your monthly energy costs by as much as 10 to 15 percent.
 If you do this both for the eight hours that you’re asleep and the eight hours that you’re at work, you could drop your heating costs by as much as 20% to 30%.

 The Benefits of a Programmable or Smart Thermostat

 Any type of thermostat allows you to quickly raise or lower the set temperature.
 However, a programmable thermostat gives you the added convenience of being able to automatically adjust the temperature at set times.
 For instance, you can program the thermostat to ensure your home is already warmed up when you wake up in the morning or get home from work in the evening.
 In this way, you can still enjoy the energy savings of a lower temperature while also ensuring your home always remains warm when you want it to be.

 Smart thermostats provide even more benefits than traditional programmable units.
 For starters, they are generally much easier to program since this can all be done through your smartphone, computer, or other connected devices.
 You can also skip the programming altogether and simply adjust the temperature remotely from your device as needed.
 Many smart thermostats can also learn about your heating habits and automatically make adjustments without requiring any input from you.